-So, with those thoughts in mind, let's put together another edition of the HI Big Board:
+So, with that in mind, let's go back to the drawing board for another edition of the HI Big Board:

 Note: These players all have reportedly received Hawkeye offers.